ese5160/final-project-a07g-a14g-t02-a-p-a-t-h-y/A07G_README.md

 1. What does “InitializeSerialConsole()” do?
 In said function, what is “cbufRx” and “cbufTx”?
 What type of data structure is it?

-InitializeSerialConsole() initializes the USART communication, defines the data structures for RX and TX, and starts to read characters. “cbufRx” and “cbufTx” are the ring buffers that contain data coming from and going to the console respectively.
-They are buffer handles for the circular_buf_t struct.
+InitializeSerialConsole() initializes the USART communication, defines the data structures for RX and TX, and starts to read characters. “cbufRx” and “cbufTx” are the ring buffers (circular queues) that contain data coming from and going to the console respectively.

 2. How are “cbufRx” and “cbufTx” initialized?
 Where is the library that defines them (please list the *C file they come from).